Teaching Students to be Mindful and Conscious Learners

 Mindful or conscious learning is a mental state achieved by focusing one's awareness on the present moment, while calmly acknowledging and accepting one's feelings, thoughts, and sensations.
 When taught to young learners, recent research suggests that training in this method can help students:

-The best ways to teach children to be mindful and in the moment is to be fully present yourself and share your own thought processes.
+The best ways to teach children to be mindful and in the moment are to be fully present and share your own thought processes.
 In addition, you can implement short meditations where you encourage learners to be aware of their breath and just observe their thoughts.

 You can now bring conscious learning into your classes or individualized sessions with Multisensory Brain Break Meditations